-Have you ever planted your own orchard?
-If you haven't and you have some piece of land try planting some tomatoes and then taste and compare them with those you buy at the supermarket.
-There's no better analogy than this to compare an independent author novel (like mine) with those you find in book stores.
+Have you ever had your own vegetable garden?
+If you haven't and you own some piece of land try planting some tomatoes and then taste and compare them with those you buy at the supermarket.
+There's no better analogy than this to compare independent author novels (like mine) with those you find in book stores.
 Do you know which is the first filter you have to pass just to convince some editorial to read your manuscript as well as a book shop to accept placing your book in some cornered shelf?
 That it has to fit in their production line.
 And this is not implied, it's their direct answer.
 How encouraging for writers and readers!
 Would you buy a tomato wrapped in a description of how much pig shit was used as a fertilizer and how much pesticides were used just to compete in prices with other farmers?
 Imagine how appealing would be a book whose blurb in the back cover says “The present novel fitted in the production line of...”
 Creativity, authenticity, personality, freedom of expression, aren't these characteristics what give sense to add one more block of paper and ink to the million already present in the market?

 And what can we say about fairness in business?
-Even if you haven't written novel you can figure out the amount of work this task means.
+Even if you haven't written a novel you can figure out the amount of work this task means.
 Searching a bit on the Internet, you can find out which percentage the author gets from the book final price, compared with what the editorial, distributor and book shop get.

 It's undeniable the black “cloud” in the horizon the Internet has meant to physical stores.
 In books case, it also affected big editorial companies with its old distribution model.
 Besides the online book shops and the digital formats (ebook) today you have the “print on demand” implementation, what forces book shops to pay for the books they want to have in their shelves.
-Then you have also the ecological awareness; at least here, in Barcelona, you see lots of new book shops exclusively dedicated to second-hand reselling.
+Then you have also the ecological awareness argument; at least here, in Barcelona, you see lots of new book shops exclusively dedicated to second-hand reselling.
 If things continue evolving in this direction, as they presumably will, it doesn't seem a bad idea for physical book shops to bet on dedicate a space to independent authors, it won't mean a salvation to them but some help at least.
 As it was done with organic food in food stores, it's a matter of initiative and promotion.

 ©2020 - Walter Alejandro Iglesias